pfertyk/blog/content/004-clean-code-in-tests.md

 What does it tell you?
 That there is an error with transactions.
 But you already know that, since the test failed.
 The name itself tells you nothing about the nature of the problem.
 So you need to read the code to know what actually went wrong.
-In this case, it is obvious that the tests tries to create a transaction and assumes that it's not possible.
+In this case, it is obvious that the test tries to create a transaction and assumes that it's not possible.
 So, let's change the name of the test: